 Esri Software Access

 Both ArcMap and ArcGIS Pro are programs designed to run on the Windows operating system (OS).
-These software do not run natively on a Mac, and require that you install and set up Windows OS on your computer.
+These software do not run natively on a Mac, but you can install and set up Windows OS on your computer.
 Before following set-up options, start by:

 M1 Chips